 Two things are inevitable: death and taxes, even for bitcoin investors.
 Although stances on BTC and taxes still need to be clarified, most authorities say that you have to pay taxes on the profits you make when you sell it for fiat money.

 And don’t think you can bypass this rule either.
 Some exchanges report your profit to the tax man when you cash out.

-Being taxed on your profits makes converting BTC to fiat money much more difficult and time-consuming.
+Taxing your profits makes converting BTC to fiat money much more difficult and time-consuming.
 It is a necessary measure that most jurisdictions take and something you need to know when deciding how to cash out bitcoin.

 Fees also depend on the location of your bank.
-For example, if you are selling bitcoin for USD, then wire transfer can be as much as $25, whereas if your bank is located in the EU, fees can be as little as $0.15.
+For example, if you are selling bitcoin for USD, a wire transfer can be as much as $25, whereas if your bank is located in the EU, fees can be as little as $0.15.

 Other Things To Consider

 When converting bitcoin to fiat, you need to consider various things such as the ease of cash out method, whether you want it deposited in a bank account or your PayPal, the currency, and how long you want to wait.
 Whatever your needs may be, there is a method that fits.
 Options are also becoming more prevalent as bitcoin continues to grow globally.

 When considering if you should cash out first, ask yourself if the pros outweigh the cons.
 You do not want to go through the process of converting BTC to fiat if you do not necessarily need it.
 You have to consider that you are dealing with money and that there will be specific rules and regulations.

 The Bottom Line